Software

 Workflow software comparisons, alternatives, reviews, and vertical solutions for mid-size companies sizing up Asana, Zapier, n8n, and 60 other tools.

 Choosing workflow software is mostly an exercise in resisting affiliate-bait listicles and vendor-friendly comparison pages.
-The reviews in this cluster try to do something different: compare workflow tools against the actual job they have to do at a mid-size company, not against an idealised feature matrix.
+The reviews in this cluster try to do something different: judge each tool against the actual job it has to do at a mid-size company, not against an idealised feature matrix.
 Where the reviewed tool wins, we say so; where Tallyfy is the better fit, we say that too.
-Capterra lists 1,170+ workflow management products with nearly 16,000 reviews collected in the past year, so the noise is real.
-The split that matters most: integration tools (Zapier, Make, n8n) connect SaaS apps; process tools (Tallyfy, Process Street, Pipefy) handle multi-person, multi-step workflows with approvals and audit trail.
-Expect direct comparisons against named vendors (Asana, Zapier, Make, n8n, Power Automate, Kissflow, Pipefy, Process Street), real pricing context (or a clear note when pricing isn't public), and an honest take on which tool a department lead can actually deploy without a six-month implementation.
-The alternatives section below covers 74 named vendors.
+The noise is real: Capterra lists nearly 1,000 workflow management products, with almost 16,000 reviews collected in the past year.
+The split that matters most, and the one most listicles blur, is this: integration tools (Zapier, Make, n8n) connect SaaS apps to each other; process tools (Tallyfy, Process Street, Pipefy) run the multi-person, multi-step process itself, with approvals and an audit trail.
+Buy the wrong category and you'll automate the data plumbing while the real process still lives in people's heads.
+Expect direct comparisons against named vendors (Asana, Zapier, Make, n8n, Power Automate, Kissflow, Pipefy, Process Street), real pricing context or a clear note when pricing isn't public, and an honest read on which tool a department lead can deploy this quarter without a six-month consulting engagement.
+Having built one of these tools, we'll also tell you where Tallyfy genuinely doesn't fit, because a review that never says no isn't a review.
+The alternatives section below covers dozens of named vendors, and the solution pages map tools to specific jobs.

 Frequently asked questions